 - The system unconscious comprises repressed contents, organized by specific principles such as condensation and displacement, which are different from those of the conscious mind.
 This connotation of the term unconscious will later be abandoned and replaced by the structural model of the mind.

-The next article of this series will focus on Freud's structural model of the mind.
+The next article of this series focusses on Freud's structural model of the mind.